 The installation is for HO Scale Bachmann Spectrum USRA Light 2-10-2.This installation uses the TCS T1P-SH digital decoder, and was performed by A.G.

-TCS recommends using the DP2X decoder for simple plug-and-play installation.
+Update: TCS now recommends using the DP2X decoder for simple plug-and-play installation.

 The three upper pictures show the locomotive prior to the decoder installation.
 The TCS T1P-SH will be fitted into the locomotive's tender.

 Here is a picture of the tender where the decoder will be installed.

 There is a one Phillips screw that holds the tender's chassis and its shell together - Remove the screw and gently lift the shell off of the tender's chassis.

 Here is a picture of the original light board with original Bachmann DCC decoder.

 Remove the original Bachmann DCC decoder that came originally installed with the tender.

 There are two capacitors that need to be cut out.
 There are two capacitors across the motor circuit that drastically affects the speed curve when using a Quiet Drive decoder.
 It causes an over-speed problem.
 It must be removed from the circuit.
 Do this by simply cutting the capacitor out .
 The capacitor is typically yellow and has a marking of 105.